freshman21/mws-restaurant-stage-1/README.md

-5. As of **Stage 2** the restaurants json object is created on a separate server, the code is in https://github.com/tiago-m-dias/mws-restaurant-stage-2
+5. As of **Stage 2** the restaurants json object is created on a separate server, the code is [here](https://github.com/tiago-m-dias/mws-restaurant-stage-2)

 6. After downloading, to run the server use `node server` on the code folder.
 The object will be visible at : `http://localhost:1337/restaurants`